 9(c) Seafarer € 18,00

 The visa fee must be paid in cash if the application is submitted in person.

 If you wish to send your visa application by post or courier service, please use the following bank details for your payment and send a copy of the proof of payment (Überweisungsbeleg):

 BANK DETAILS OF THE PHILIPPINE CONSULATE GENERAL IN FRANKFURT

 IBAN: DE76 1004 0000 0263 7106 02

 Bank Name: Commerzbank AG

-In making payments/deposits for the account of the Philippine Consulate General, please indicate the following at the bank:
+In making payments/deposits for the account of the Philippine Consulate General, please indicate the following during your transfer:

-Type of Consular Service: (For example, Authentication or Visa)
+- Type of Consular Service: (For example, Visa or Authentication)